Augmentation varieties and disk potentials III: Relation to the disk potential

 is the decomposition of $W_\Lambda$ into irreducible factors with multiplicities $d_1,\ldots, d_l$.
 For each $i = 1,\ldots, l$ choose coordinates and $\kappa \in \C$ so that $(0,\ldots, 0,\kappa)$ is a transversally cut out solution to $W_{\Lambda,i} = 0$ not contained in any other $W_{\Lambda,j}^{-1}(0)$.
 The construction of the previous paragraph gives an augmentation such that $\Aug_{\varphi_i}(\Lambda) \subset \Aug(\Lambda)$ is a hypersurface containing $W_{\Lambda,i}^{-1}(0)$.
 Thus $\Aug(\Lambda)$ contains each of the irreducible components of $\Rep(p)(W^{-1}_\Pi(0))$, and this proves the equality claimed in the Theorem.

 It remains to show that lch spectrum is also given by the zero level set of the disk potential.
-For degree reasons the elements $\delta_\white(\aa)$ generate the image of $\delta_\white$, as $\aa$ is the only Reeb generator of degree one.
+By degree considerations, the elements $\delta_\white(\aa)$ generate the image of $\delta_\white$ because $\aa$ is the only Reeb generator of degree one.
 It follows that $\Aug_\white(\Lambda)$ is the variety defined by $\delta_\white(\aa)$. \end{proof}

 \begin{remark}

 We can modify the Definition \ref{augvar} by considering the augmentations to $G(\varphi)$ where $G(\varphi)$ is an integral domain.
 We call this ideal the \textit{extended domain-augmentation ideal} and denote it with $\widetilde I_D$.
 We can similarly define the domain-augmentation ideal, $I_D$, by projecting to the image of $\C[\Rep(\Lambda)]$.
 The proof of Theorem \ref{algpotthm} shows that under the same hypothesis as the Theorem,